peytoncordero/DRI25/data-literacies.md

 1. We start with formulating a research question(s) or hypotheses and set up a project to answer our question(s).
     - E.g. What proportion of the artwork collected and/or hosted in the Met are by non cis-gender men artists and also in public domain?
 2. In the process of setting up the project, we make decisions on what kind of data we think can help us to answer the question.
-    - E.g. I think I can get the data from the Met's [open access data set](https://media.githubusercontent.com/media/metmuseum/openaccess/master/MetObjects.csv).
-I will need to look at what variables exist in the dataset to find out if I can filter by gender and the variables that will correspond to copyrights.
+    - E.g. We may retrieve the data from the Met's [open access data set](https://media.githubusercontent.com/media/metmuseum/openaccess/master/MetObjects.csv).
+We will need to look at what variables exist in the dataset to find out if we can filter by gender and the variables that will correspond to copyrights.
 3. After collecting our data we then consider and make decisions in the processes of cleaning.
-    - E.g. I have to transform some of the gender values and decide what to do with the missing fields.
+    - E.g. We have to transform some of the gender values and decide what to do with the missing fields.
 4. We then run our preliminary analysis of the data.
-    - E.g. I can run an analysis of the subset of non cis-gender men and public domain media objects against the total number of media objects to find out the proportion.
+    - E.g. We can run an analysis of the subset of non cis-gender men and public domain media objects against the total number of media objects to find out the proportion.
-5. At the end of our analysis, a decision is then made about how would we would present the data and its analysis.
+5. At the end of our analysis, a decision is then made about how we would present the data and its analysis.
-    - E.g. I can present the result in a pie chart.
+    - E.g. We can present the result in a pie chart or a bar graph.

 This is one cycle in which data goes from collection to transformation to visualization.
 This is also *not* the only way to go through the stages.
 For example, we could do a preliminary analysis first, such as running a correlation of variables, to explore what is missing before we begin the process of cleaning.
 Often, we also end up doing multiple iterations of cleaning and analysis, making decisions and choices to collapse particular variables or remove them entirely at each iterations.
 Making sure that we keep a clear documentation of our process will ensure that we are accountable to the data we have collected/are using and also ensure that our results can be replicated and reproduced if others choose to work on our "raw" data.
+While, making these decisions seems innocuous, there are ethical considerations, beyond the institution, and imapcts we must evaluate in the process.

 ![Stages of data are non-linear](/images/data-ethics/stages_of_data.png)